 Fig. 3 The pairwise sufficiency emerges in the nonperturbative regime.
 We select all highly probable states σ^{μ} , defined somewhat arbitrary as $P(\sigma^{\mu}) > 0.001$.
 We then calculate the overlap for all pairs of such states.
-Finally, we plot the histogram of the magnitudes of the overlaps from all 4-spin networks with $N \geq 20$, and with $0.1 \leq S \leq 0.3$.
+Finally, we plot the histogram of the magnitudes of the overlaps from all 4-spin networks with $N \ge 20$, and with $0.1 \le S \le 0.3$.
 Such networks can exist in many states, but still very few compared to 2^N .
 Most of the overlap magnitudes are away from 1, indicating small to moderate similarity among the highly probable states.
-Thus these states are broadly dispersed and do not cluster together.
+Thus these states are broadly dispersed and do not cluster together (Color figure online)